btcpayserver/blog/blog/_posts/btcpay-server-2-4-4.md

 This release includes several breaking changes:

 - **Checkout:** NFC payments are now disabled by default.
 They can be enabled under Store Settings > Checkout Experience.
 - **Invoices:** Zero-amount invoices are now blocked by default.
-Stores can allow them in their settings.
+Stores can allow them in their settings. ([details and screenshot](https://github.com/btcpayserver/btcpayserver/pull/7514))
 - **Boltcards:** The desktop smartcard setup has been removed.
 BTCPay Server now opens the Boltcard app instead.
-- **Store users:** Invited users must accept their invitation before joining a store.
+- **Store users:** Invited users must accept their invitation before joining a store. ([details and screenshots](https://github.com/btcpayserver/btcpayserver/pull/7519))
 - **Point of Sale:** The per-request `notificationUrl` has been removed.
 Invoices now use the notification URL configured for the app.

 We recommend that all server administrators update.
 For a BTCPay Server docker deployment installation, go to **Server Settings > Maintenance > Update**.